-Priority Pass membership comes included as a benefit of a number of premium credit cards such as the Platinum Card® from American Express, the Chase Sapphire Reserve® Card, the Business Platinum Card® from American Express, the Hilton Honors Aspire Credit Card, and the Marriott Bonvoy Brilliant® American Express® Card all of which come with an annual fee of at least $450.
+Priority Pass membership comes included as a benefit of a number of premium credit cards such as the card_name, the card_name, card_name, and the card_name all of which come with an annual fee of at least $550 (terms apply).

 If you have access to one or more of these cards and the benefits are worth the annual fee (to you) then this is the better route by which to get Priority Pass membership – the Priority Pass Select membership that comes with these cards gives the cardholder and up to 2 guests free access to all Priority Pass lounges worldwide.

-If, on the other hand, you don’t have access to these cards or you don’t like the idea of paying $450+ for a credit card, then one of the three memberships on offer direct from Priority Pass may be of use to you.
+If, on the other hand, you don’t have access to these cards, or you don’t like the idea of paying for a premium credit card, then one of the three memberships on offer direct from Priority Pass may be of use to you.

 - Your airline of choice doesn’t have a club/lounge at an airport you’re visiting (I find this happens a lot in regions like the Caribbean)